 No, not all products are required to display EnergyGuide labels.
 The FTC's Appliance Labeling Rule (implemented in 1980) requires placement of the EnergyGuide labels on any new product in the following product lines:

-Remember, EnergyGuide labels won't tell you the best appliance to buy, but they do provide a lot of information to help you in your decision making.
+Remember, EnergyGuide labels won't tell you the best appliance to buy, but they do provide a lot of information to help inform your decision making.
 They also help consumers assess the trade-offs between the energy costs of their appliances and other expenditures.

 No, a product displaying an EnergyGuide tag does not mean the appliance is ENERGYSTAR qualified.
-Some manufacturers are incorporating the voluntary ENERGYSTAR logo on their qualified appliance EnergyGuide labels, but if you don't see the ENERGYSTAR logo on the bright yellow EnergyGuide tag, investigate further—the ENERGYSTAR logo might be on the appliance itself, or perhaps the item hasn't earned the ENERGYSTAR.
+Some manufacturers are incorporating the voluntary ENERGYSTAR logo on their qualified appliance EnergyGuide labels, but if you don't see the ENERGYSTAR logo on the bright yellow EnergyGuide tag, investigate further, the ENERGYSTAR logo might be on the appliance itself, or perhaps the item has not earned the ENERGYSTAR logo.

 If you want to keep your current appliances at their top efficiency, use the appliances as indicated in the product manuals, take care to avoid overrunning the appliances, and follow a regular maintenance schedule.
 When considering a new appliance, you can maximize your savings by:

 Determine how much energy the appliance uses by going to the U.S. Department of Energy's Web site at:

 Check with your local utility company to see if they offer rebates or incentives for the purchase of energy-efficient appliances (a rebate makes that energy efficient dishwasher or refrigerator an even more attractive buy, and some utility companies even pay you to turn in older, working inefficient models).